Fatal Events Since 1994 for AirTran

 8 June 1995; ValuJet Airlines DC9-31; Atlanta, GA:

-The aircraft was on a domestic flight from Atlanta to Miami when the right engine sustained an uncontained failure during takeoff, rupturing a fuel line and causing a fire.
+The aircraft was on a domestic flight from Atlanta, GA to Miami, FL when the right engine sustained an uncontained failure during takeoff, rupturing a fuel line and causing a fire.

 The NTSB determined that the uncontained engine failure occurred due to a crack in a compressor disk that was detectable.